 Routine contract work is growing; Contract automation and outsourcing help organizations focus on higher-value tasks

-A recent survey commissioned by Ontra and conducted by Wakefield Research detailed the increase in routine contract work and the corresponding growth in contract automation and outsourcing.
+A survey commissioned by Ontra and conducted by Wakefield Research detailed the increase in routine contract work and the corresponding growth in contract automation and outsourcing.
 The survey found 71% of respondents saw their routine contracts grow in the past six months.
 Additionally, 76% of respondents outsourced routine contracts to a legal technology provider or alternative legal services provider, traditional counsel, or some combination of the three.

 “Routine contracts seem to be mission-critical to deals, growth, and the business at large,” Godiwala said.
 “But internal legal personnel are oftentimes too highly skilled to focus on value-generative work — strategizing or coming up with broader ideas.
 Routine contract management or routine contract negotiation can take away from that higher-value and value-generative work.”